 Latest News & Events

 February 28th is celebrated as National Science Day all over the country, commemorating the discovery of the Raman Effect by C.V.
 Raman, for which he was awarded the Nobel Prize in Physics in 1930.
-Each year, Science Day is celebrated at the GMRT observatory at Khodad.
+Each year, Science Day is celebrated at the Giant Metrewave Radio Telescope (GMRT) observatory at Khodad.
 The GMRT, which is the world's most powerful telescope operating at low radio frequencies, was built and is being operated by the National Centre for Radio Astrophysics (NCRA) of the Tata Institute of Fundamental Research (TIFR).

 Date : 4-5 October 2021, Online (NCRA, Pune)

 Programme : Schedule

 Giant Metrewave Radio Telescope (GMRT) has become the third Indian scientific facility to be awarded the Institute of Electrical and Electronics Engineers (IEEE) milestone for its novel engineering, advanced technology and scientific contributions made in the field of radio astronomy.
 A special accolade for a very special telescope - GMRT - designed, built and operated by Indian scientists and engineers.
 It is used by radio astronomers from across the world to study our Universe.

 March 23, 1929 – September 7, 2020

 Govind Swarup : The father of radio astronomy in India

 With the passing of Prof. Govind Swarup on the evening of 7th September, 2020, TIFR has lost an iconic figure.
 A true pioneer, he jump started the country’s efforts in the nascent field of radio astronomy, and built facilities and institutions that have put India in the forefront on the global stage in radio astronomy.
 He leaves behind a legacy that we can be truly proud of.
 Govind Swarup was born in 1929 at Thakurdwara ....Continue reading »